-From the Housemaster...
+From the Housemaster of Drake

-Drake has had a major face lift and has been reincarnated as the School’s newest co-educational day house.
-Boasting a modern, vibrant interior, incorporating state-of-the-art day house facilities, the House still maintains its sense of history and warmth.
+Drake has had a major face lift and has been reincarnated as the school’s newest co-educational day house.
+Boasting a modern, vibrant interior, incorporating state of the art day house facilities, the House still maintains its sense of history and warmth.

-The aim within the House is clear: the development of the whole person, where academic excellence, breadth of co-curricular involvement and pastoral care and well-being are all to the fore, thus allowing the individual to flourish.
+The aim within the House is clear: the development of the whole person, where academic excellence, breadth of co-curricular involvement and pastoral care and wellbeing are all to the fore, thus allowing the individual to flourish.
 Pupils are encouraged to show academic maturity towards their studies but also to explore the wider opportunities on offer, where they can enhance their creativity and diversity whilst representing themselves, their house and the school with distinction.
 ‘Education’ in its truest sense is central to Drake House.

 Alongside the more formal elements of the school day, it is also important for the pupils to enjoy their down time, where they can build friendships and have a similar ‘home from home’ experience that many boarding houses do.
 Drake offers that balance allowing pupils to navigate the varied demands of the day.
 The sense of camaraderie and unity are all part of the Drake experience.

 Before joining RHS I taught at St John’s School, Leatherhead – where I was formerly Director of Sport and a housemaster, so I have much experience of guiding pupils (and parents!) through the potential challenges of the school-based years!
 During my time there I coached the 1st XV rugby and 7’s teams as well as the 1st XI cricket side.
 Alongside that I was fortunate to work for Harlequins as Manager and Coaching Lead of their Academy DPP programme.
 However, having accompanied 2 choir tours (not that I was ever asked to sing and rightly so!), and attended numerous musical recitals and drama productions I have an eclectic mix of interests.